Norms in equivariant homotopy theory: Introduction

 \subsection{Normed categories and normed algebras}

-As the $E_\infty$ operad is the terminal operad, there is no way to describe more algebraic structure than that of an $E_\infty$ algebra using ordinary higher algebra.
-We therefore need another way to encode the extra multiplicative structure present in an ultra-commutative $G$-ring spectrum compared to an ordinary $E_\infty$ ring.
+As the $E_\infty$ operad is the terminal operad, algebras over any other operad admit a `forgetful' functor from $E_\infty$ algebras.
+On the other hand, ultra-commutative ring spectra ought to be a more highly structured object than $E_\infty$ ring spectra and instead come with a natural forgetful functor \emph{to} $E_\infty$ ring spectra, so we should not expect to be able to describe them using ordinary higher algebra.\footnote{In fact, we will prove in Appendix~\ref{app:ordinary-HA} that for $G\not=1$ the forgetful functor from ultra-commutative $G$-ring spectra to $G$-spectra does not arise as a forgetful functor from a category of operadic algebras in $G$-spectra.} We therefore need another way to encode the extra multiplicative structure present in an ultra-commutative $G$-ring spectrum compared to an ordinary $E_\infty$ ring.

 For this it is useful to first look at the corresponding structure on the zeroth homotopy groups $(\pi_0^HR)_{H\subset G}$ of such an ultra-commutative $G$-ring spectrum $R$: this structure can be completely computed by a Yoneda argument, and the extra data precisely consists of certain \emph{norm maps}